Is PSA the best prostate cancer screening test?

 In fact, the US Preventive Services Task Force gives routine PSA testing a “C” grade based on potential benefit vs. harm.
 However, as widespread PSA screening rates have declined, men have been dying at the same rate—despite advancements in treatment.
 Researchers also have found an association between reduced PSA screenings and an increase in the percentage of men diagnosed with late-stage prostate cancer that has metastasized, according to a 2021 study published in the Journal of Clinical Oncology.

-PCM Tests Before Prostate Biopsy
+PCM Tests Before Biopsy

 The PSA test for prostate cancer can be an important step in identifying prostate cancer early when combined with additional testing, particularly PCM tests.
 Traditionally, only men with a PSA greater than 4.0 ng/ML are referred for biopsies.
 However, current research has found that men with a PSA result greater than 1.5 ng/ML may be at risk of already having developed prostate cancer depending on other risk factors.

-If you have a family history of prostate cancer, breast cancer, ovarian cancer or colorectal cancer, you and your healthcare provider may also consider one of these genetic tests:
+If you have a family history of prostate cancer, breast cancer, ovarian cancer or colorectal cancer, you and your healthcare provider may also consider one of these genetic tests.

-Based on the results of your prostate cancer marker tests at this waypoint in your prostate cancer journey, if you are considered low-risk, you and your physician will likely choose to repeat the PSA test in a year.
+Based on the results of your prostate cancer marker tests at this phase in your prostate cancer journey, if you are considered low-risk, you and your physician will likely choose to repeat the PSA test in a year.
 If you are considered high risk, you may be a candidate for a prostate biopsy.

 Below is an initial list of frequently asked questions about prostate cancer risk, PSA screening and PCM tests relevant to this topic.
-If you don’t see your question posted, please submit it so that we can continue to grow our library of FAQs.

 Although there are many factors that contribute to your healthcare provider’s decision to conduct a prostate biopsy, there are several urinary and blood based PCMs that may help guide you and your physician through the decision of conducting a prostate biopsy.
 These include: